BemiHQ/bemi/docs/docs/orms/typeorm.md

 This package is a recommended TypeORM integration, enabling you to pass application-specific context when performing database changes.
 This can include context such as the 'where' (API endpoint, worker, etc.), 'who' (user, cron job, etc.), and 'how' behind a change, thereby enriching the information captured by Bemi.

-See [this repo](https://github.com/BemiHQ/bemi-typeorm-example) as an Todo app example with TypeORM that automatically tracks all changes.
+See this [example repo](https://github.com/BemiHQ/bemi-typeorm-example) as an Todo app example with TypeORM that automatically tracks all changes.

 ## Prerequisites